 With MFA, attackers that try to gain access to your cloud won’t be able to get into your system with stolen credentials alone.
 Instead, they’ll need a combination of a password, a username, and a code that would be sent directly to their smartphone or another device.
 Unfortunately, only around 28% of people are using multi-factor authentication today.

-However, no matter what aspects of the G-Suite you may be reliant on, a multi-factor authentication strategy can give you the access you need to an extra layer of security and privacy.
+However, no matter what aspects of the Google Workspace you may be reliant on, a multi-factor authentication strategy can give you the access you need to an extra layer of security and privacy.
 MFA is particularly important in environments that allow for BYOD working or mobile work.